Swear words and kids

 Have you ever noticed how many of our swear words have to do with sex and private parts?

 Most of us use swear words rarely, reserving them for moments when we really need to get someone’s attention.
-Since it’s so far outside our norms to be talking about sex, private parts, or excretion, those words really stand out, and maybe that’s how we got here.
+Since it’s so far outside our norms to talk about sex, private parts, or excretion, those words really stand out.
+Maybe that’s how we got here.

 “In its older, more literal sense, “profanity” refers to a lack of respect for things that are held to be sacred, which implies anything inspiring deserving of reverence.”
 That’s a quote from Wikipedia.
 Sex and private parts are sacred and deserve reverence.
 Let that contradiction sink in for a moment.

 As with all questions, take a moment to calm yourself before answering.
 Stall a bit by acknowledging your child’s question (“I wondered about that too when I was your age…”) and dig for context.
-Why is he/she asking that question?
-What does he/she think it means?
-Decide if the circumstances are right for this conversation, and if they are, try to answer truthfully and briefly.
+Why are they asking that question?
+What do they think it means?
+Decide if the circumstances are right for this conversation, and if they are, answer truthfully and briefly.

 Beyond defining the word, this is a great opportunity to talk about anger and nuance.
 If that’s too much for your young child, you can skip it, but your pre-teen or adolescent is hungry for these discussions.